MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/deploy-unpackaged-apps.md

 ## Prerequisites

-1. Download the Windows App SDK runtime Installer or MSIX packages to your development computer.
-Choose [version 1.0 Experimental](https://aka.ms/windowsappsdk/1.0-experimental) or [version 0.8 Preview](https://github.com/microsoft/WindowsAppSDK/releases/tag/v0.8-preview).
+1. Download the 1.0 Preview 1 Windows App SDK [Installer and MSIX packages](https://aka.ms/windowsappsdk/1.0-preview1/msix-installer) to your development computer.
+For older versions, see [Downloads](downloads.md).

 2. If your development computer or the deployment computer is running Windows 10 version 1909 or an earlier version, make sure sideloading is enabled.
 Sideloading is automatically enabled on Windows 10 version 2004 and later.